-The game is not stunning looking, but there’s a certain charm to it and in many places a huge jump from the first game, sadly i wish i could get more into UAE on both the IndieGO! and the A1 so i could do videos and screenshots myself instead of relying on HALL OF LIGHT all the time.
+The game is not stunning looking, but there’s a certain charm to it and in many places a huge jump from the first game, sadly i wish i could get more into UAE on both the IndieGO! and the on the A1 just to do videos and screenshots myself instead of relying on HALL OF LIGHT all the time.

 I like to brag a bit as usual so i decided to include the first game in the picture below…

-So what is my final verdict on the box then?, well, as i said earlier i never “paid” for these boxes, i just donated towards the original download release back in 2013 so all in all this was a very good deal and a huge surprise.
-Lovely crafted box with a surprising high quality manual, proper floppy disks are also included unlike so many other games today which goes the easy way of including a CD with .adf files on it.
+So what is my final verdict on the box then? well, as i said earlier i never “paid” for these boxes, i just donated towards the original download release back in 2013 so all in all this was a very good deal and a huge surprise.
+Lovely crafted box with a surprisingly high-quality manual, proper floppy disks are also included unlike so many other games today which goes the easy way of including a CD with .adf files on it.